The Glider Pilot Regiment 1942-1945

 Over 1300 pilots landed in Holland and of these 229 were killed and 469 wounded or taken prisoner.

-flew as Second Pilot to S/Sgt Alan Murdoch.
-Their 'load' was a contingent of
+Second Pilot to S/Sgt Alan Murdoch.
+Their 'load' was a contingent of the 1st

-the 1st Air Landing Light Regiment, RA.
-The flight was, on the whole, uneventful
+Air Landing Light Regiment, RA.
+The flight was, on the whole, uneventful and

 On Saturday, 23 September, Lt Dauncey and two paratroopers raced over to the German line, some thirty yards away, and brought back eight prisoners, a machine gun and a collection of Luger pistols.
 Sadly, his luck was not to hold out much longer.
 The following day, in an attempt to view enemy positions more clearly, he was hit in the eye by a piece of shrapnel.
 It was not until the evening that he was able to be led down to the Regimental Aid Post.
 He could not be helped so slept the night away and left the next morning on a tank-hunting mission.
 He narrowly escaped being driven down by a tank and then found himself in a fire-fight with a German armed with a Bren Gun.
 Dauncey replied with his Luger and received a bullet in the thigh.
 His leg was dressed by a couple of Airborne soldiers and the three took shelter in a slit-trench.
 Looking round to see what had landed on his blind side, Lt Dauncey was hit in the face by the explosion from the object, a German grenade.
 His jaw was broken in two places and, although he could think clearly, he was very weak.
 He returned to the RAP and was, eventually, treated.